Mental Health Facilities Linn County, OR

 Old Mill Center For Children And Fam Albany Location

-Old Mill Center For Children And Fam Albany Location is a mental health treatment center in Linn County, OR, located at 1113 Hill Street Se, Suite L, 97322 zip code area.
+Old Mill Center For Children And Fam Albany Location is a mental health facility in Linn County, OR, located at 1113 Hill Street Se, Suite L, 97322.
 Old Mill Center For Children And Fam Albany Location provides outpatient treatment.
-Old Mill Center For Children And Fam Albany Location offers dialectical behavior therapy, behavior modification and trauma therapy to seniors 65 or older, adults and children / adolescents.
-Old Mill Center For Children And Fam Albany Location also supports people with PTSD and people with trauma.
-Additional services at Old Mill Center For Children And Fam Albany Location consist of family psychoeducation, assertive community treatment and case management.
+Old Mill Center For Children And Fam Albany Location provides trauma therapy, behavior modification and couples/family therapy to adults, children / adolescents and young adults.
+Old Mill Center For Children And Fam Albany Location also supports people with trauma and people with PTSD.
+Some other services available at Old Mill Center For Children And Fam Albany Location include family psychoeducation, case management and court-ordered outpatient treatment.

 SPONSORED AD